maginemu/webpay-node/README.md

 Webpay-node was originally created by @maginemu, and extended by WebPay team.
 We thank @maginemu for starting such a great work and willingly giving us the ownership.

+Former owner of ["webpay" on npm repository](https://www.npmjs.org/package/webpay) is @e-jigsaw.
+He transfered this name-space to us.
+We also thank @e-jigsaw.

 ## License

 MIT